Must have at least six months validity remaining beyond your planned date of departure from the Schengen area.

 Italy is not generally considered a country of origin in intercountry adoption.
 The information provided is intended primarily to assist in rare adoption cases from Italy, including adoptions of Italian children by relatives in the United States, as well as adoptions from third countries by U.S. citizens living in Italy.

-To bring an adopted child to the United States from Italy, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Italy, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to the U.S. requirements, Italy requires prospective adoptive parents to meet the following requirements in order to adopt a child from Italy: